jongio/memealyzer/README.md

 ### Deploy Azure Resources with ARM and PowerShell

 1. Open a PowerShell Terminal
-2. Open `/iac/arm/deploytemplate.ps1` and change baseName, azureUsername, and location to suit your needs.  azureUsername is the name of the local user that is signed into PowerShell.
+2. Open `/iac/arm/deployScriptExample.ps1` and change baseName, localUserName, and location to suit your needs.  localUserName is the name of the local user that is signed into PowerShell.
-3. Run `/iac/arm/deploytemplate.ps1`.
-Navigate to the arm folder and run `.\deploytemplate.ps1`
+3. Run `/iac/arm/deployScriptExample.ps1`.
+Navigate to the arm folder and run `.\deployScriptExample.ps1`

 ## Console App Demo